paulotosold/my-watchlist-plus/README.md

 python main.py
 ```

-The SQLite database is created automatically at `data/media.db`, while downloaded posters are stored in `data/media_posters/`.
+The SQLite database is created automatically at `data/media.db`, while downloaded and imported posters are stored in `data/media_posters/`.
 Both remain local and are excluded from version control.

 The application has been developed and tested on macOS 26 with Python 3.13.
 Other platforms may work, but have not yet been formally tested.